The Best Designer Shoes - Gucci, Coach, Rothy's, Marc Jacobs & More

 The Allbirds Women's Tree Runners are some of the lightest weight sneakers around.
 These shoes are rated as one of the best walking shoes on the market because of their high level of comfort.

-These Rag & Bone Willow Studded Booties have studs that add a bit of edge to this block heeled booties.
+These Rag & Bone Willow Studded Booties have studs that add a bit of edge.

 These Anne Klein Henrie Boots are made with croc print and have a nylon panel in the back so that the boots fit perfectly on your legs.

-Michael by Michael Kors Darby Crisscross Espadrille Sandals have a jute platform and crisscrossing leather straps.
+The Michael by Michael Kors Darby Crisscross Espadrille Sandal has a jute platform and crisscrossing leather straps.

 Lucky Brand's Paramo Booties are made with pebbled leather with a v-cut side cut out.